 Shawn O’Hagan was born in Toronto and moved to Newfoundland in 1975.
 She lives and works on the west coast of the island, dividing her time between her house in Corner Brook and her cabin in the Bay of Islands.
 She has a BFA from the University of Guelph, a B.Ed in Art from the University of Toronto and a MFA from the University of Waterloo.
 She has worked with many processes and materials and for the past 15 years has concentrated mostly on textiles.
 She has exhibited her work in solo and group shows, mostly in the Maritimes, and her work can be found in many collections including the Canada Council Art Bank.

 Karen Ann Pink is a multidisciplinary artist and parent of two.
-She works primarily with watercolour and textile/fibre art, recently working to combine traditional art, audio recordings, and programming to create digital interactive installations.
-As of September 2020, Karen will continue her studies in the BFA program in Visual Arts at Memorial University, Grenfell Campus.
-She currently lives in the scenic Codroy Valley with her partner and their youngest child.
+They work primarily with watercolour and textile/fibre art, recently working to combine traditional art, audio recordings, and programming to create digital interactive installations.
+As of September 2020, Karen will continue their studies in the BFA program in Visual Arts at Memorial University, Grenfell Campus.
+They currently live in the scenic Codroy Valley with their partner and youngest child.

 October 5th – November 2nd, 2020

-Emily Critch is an artist, curator, and writer of Mi’kmaq and settler ancestry from Elmastukwek, Ktaqamkuk Territory (Bay of Islands, Newfoundland).
-She received her BFA in Visual Arts from Grenfell Campus, Memorial University of Newfoundland (2018) and will be beginning her MFA in Criticism and Curatorial Practice with OCAD University remotely this fall.
+Emily Critch is an artist and curator of Mi’kmaq and settler ancestry from Elmastukwek, Ktaqmkuk Territory (Bay of Islands, Newfoundland).
+She received her BFA in Visual Arts from Memorial University of Newfoundland (2018).
+She has completed residencies with the Corner Brook Museum and Archives, St. Michael’s Printshop, and the Inaugural MOMUS Emerging Critics Residency.
+Her work has been supported by Arts NL and Canada Council for the Arts.
 Emily has exhibited her work with Grenfell Art Gallery, Eastern Edge Gallery, The Rooms, the Hafnarfjörður Centre of Culture and Fine Art (Iceland), and she is the 2020-2021 Don Wright Scholar at St. Michael’s Printshop.

 Alex Antle is a Mi’kmaw beadwork artist from Qapskuk, Ktaqmkuk (Grand Falls, Newfoundland).
 She has been practicing since 2017 and has always drawn inspiration from the land and water of her home.
 Alex’s work is also influenced by the relationship between traditional and modern culture in Ktaqmkuk; she uses traditional beading techniques and modern designs to create contemporary Indigenous art.